dasanor/microbase/README.md

 This docker compose configuration is only for development and demos, not for production.
-In the unexpected case that you receive a `No available upstream servers at current route from consul` error trying to use the API, try to restart the consul and gateway servers:
+In the unexpected case that you receive a `No available upstream servers at current route from consul` error or `502 Bad Gateway` error trying to use the API, try to restart the consul and gateway servers:

 ```bash
 docker restart micro_gateway_1